The Secret Ingredient to Creating the Thinnest Cut-Resistant Gloves

 (Already a cut-protection expert?
 Get your FREE copy of the Superior Book of Cut Protection now!)

 Engineered yarns are made using two or more components, the combinations are endless.
 High-strength fibers like Kevlar® or a high performance polyethylene (HPPE) like TenActiv™ will be used with a reinforcement “core” like fiberglass or steel.

-Sometimes the glove will use several different components like our glove “The Beast”, which features 50% Kevlar® yarn and is reinforced with steel, composite filament fiber and Ultra High Molecular Weight Polyethylene for an incredible 4,400 grams of cut protection (ANSI level A7).
+Sometimes the glove will use several different components like our glove “The Beast”, which features 50% Kevlar® yarn and is reinforced with steel, composite filament fiber and Ultra High Molecular Weight Polyethylene for an extreme level of cut protection.

 As John Simmons pointed out in his piece on cut resistance, there are four factors that influence cut resistance.

 - Strength: Strength comes from high-strength yarns like Kevlar® or TenActiv™.

 - Hardness (Dulling): This comes from the core element like stainless steel or fiberglass.

 - Lubricity (Slickness): Slippery yarns made of HPPE like TenActiv™ allows a blade to slide over its surface without cutting through.